 Limited submission (LS) funding opportunities are those in which the number of applications Northwestern can submit is limited by the sponsor.
 Research Development manages the institutional process, including the Limited Submission Advisory Committee.
 The Vice President for Research is the institutional nominator and has the final authority to select a nominee.

-See our list of Limited Submissions by logging in with your NetID.
+See our list of Limited Submissions by connecting to VPN (if off-campus) and logging in with your NetID.

 Limited Submission Process